Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds: The Geometry of Perceptual Manifold

-\end{small} We prove that $V\!ol(Z)<V\!ol(Z_1)+V\!ol(Z_2)$ holds when $V\!ol(Z_2)>V\!ol(Z_1)$ and the detailed proof is in Appendix B. The above analysis shows that the proposed measure meets our requirements and motivation.
+The above analysis shows that the proposed measure meets our requirements and motivation.
 The formula for calculating the degree of separation between perceptual manifolds can be further reduced to

-The detailed derivation is in Appendix B. Next, we validate the proposed measure of the separation degree between perceptual manifolds in a 3D spherical point cloud scene.
-Specifically, we conducted the experiments in two cases:
+Next, we validate the proposed measure of the separation degree between perceptual manifolds in a 3D spherical point cloud scene.
+Specifically, we conducted the experiments in three cases:

-(1) Construct two 3D spherical point clouds of radius $1$, and then increase the distance between their spherical centers.
+\begin{itemize}[] \item[(1)] Construct two 3D spherical point clouds of radius $1$, and then increase the distance between their spherical centers.
 Since the volumes of the two spherical point clouds are equal, their separation degrees should be symmetric.
-The variation curves of the separation degrees are plotted in Fig \ref{fig2}, and it can be seen that the experimental results satisfy our theoretical predictions.
+The variation curves of the separation degrees are plotted in Fig.\ref{fig2}, and it can be seen that the experimental results satisfy our theoretical predictions.

-(2) Change the distance between the centers of two spherical point clouds of radius $1$ and radius $1.5$.
+\item[(2)] Change the distance between the centers of two spherical point clouds.
 Observe their separation degrees, the separation degrees of these two spherical point clouds should be asymmetric.
-Fig \ref{fig2} shows that their separation degrees increase as the distance between their centers increases.
+Fig.\ref{fig2} shows that their separation degrees increase as the distance between their centers increases.
 Also, the manifold with a larger radius has a greater separation degree, and this experimental result conforms to our analysis and motivation.

+\item[(3)] As shown in Fig.\ref{fig2}, as the volume difference between the two spherical point cloud manifolds becomes larger, the difference in separation between the two increases, a result that is entirely consistent with our motivation. \end{itemize}

 The separation degree between perceptual manifolds may affect the model's bias towards classes.
 In addition, it can also be used as the regularization term of the loss function or applied in contrast learning to keep the different perceptual manifolds away from each other.